-I recently had the pleasure of attending the HSBC Golf Business Forum at Ponte Vedra Beach, FL, and I would like talk about what I took from it.
+I recently had the pleasure of attending the HSBC Golf Business Forum at Ponte Vedra Beach, Florida, and I would like talk about what I took from it.
 The great Jack Nicklaus spoke first with his assessment that “Tournament golf is in a healthy state now—healthier than it’s ever been and still on the rise”.

 A positive start but some negative developments left many worried about the health of golf.
 After Nike quit the golf hardware market, TaylorMade going up for sale and Acushnet’s underwhelming stock market entry, the signals weren’t great.
 Every industry experiences cycles and I believe golf has never been in better shape on a macro-level, here’s why.

 First, Acushnet said they went public as they foresee an imminent resurgence in golf.
 Also, the news from Nike and TaylorMade is not entirely surprising.
 Research and development is costly and these two companies are very active in that field.
 Both Nike and Adidas, are known for apparel and they are just going back to what they’re best at.
 Apparel is a higher margin and higher profit product.
 It must be remembered that these two companies are not pulling out of golf, they are just changing strategy.

 There have been some huge news stories recently including the return of golf’s most influential athlete, Tiger Woods.
 Despite his absence, Tiger playing in the Hero World Challenge resulted in Thursdays viewing figures being up 190% on 2015!
 That made it the most watched opening round since The Open Championship (excluding the Ryder Cup).
 Viewing figures soared for the whole week underlining how much of a pull Tiger is.